 The results are in for my recent survey of readers and social media followers for the best climbing movies of all time.
-I left the poll open for a number of weeks and we got a pretty good response rate.
+I left the poll open for a number of weeks and got an awesome response rate.

 I’ve gone through and tallied the results, calculating both the average rating per film and the total points per film (I asked people to rate only films they have seen, therefore some received many reviews and others very few).

 In terms of actually ranking the films I took the average overall rating as the first priority and then considered the total number of points and reviews–so a film with an average of 7.8 over 10 reviews would rate higher than an 8 with only 2 reviews).